vmware/vrealize-orchestrator-plugin-for-alb/VRA/README.md

      Click on ADD INTEGRATION.
    ![alt text](./images/new_integration.png)

-     Select vRealize Orchestratoe from the options.
+     Select Aria Automation Orchestrator from the options.
    ![alt text](./images/select_vro.png)

      Provide the details of the Vro instance and click on ADD button.